webmastersmith/WGU_Cloud_Computing/D303_Azure_Fundamentals/Azure_Fundamentals_AZ_900.md

 - **Reliability**
   - Cloud applications can provide a continuous user experience with practically no downtime.
   - data backup, disaster recovery, redundancy(fault tolerance).
+- **Replication**
+  - data is duplicated in more than one place.
+Protection against natural disasters.
 - **Resiliency**
   - ability to recover from system failure.
 - **scalability**